Challenger STEM Field Trips Options:

 Simulated Space Mission SEE BRIEF VIDEO

-STEM-based simulated space mission programs take place in Challenger's unique simulator.
-Times are 9:30am to 12:00pm or 12:00pm to 2:30pm or 2:30pm to 5:00pm, Monday – Friday.
+STEM-based simulated space mission programs take place in Challenger's unique simulator Monday – Friday.
 Minimum number of students per simulated mission is 16; maximum number of jobs available is 32.
 Please let us know of any special needs in your classroom.

-Cost: $525 to $735, prices vary due to special offers, Field trip Assistance Programs and other promotions.
-Two Chaperones and the Educator bringing his/her class are included in the price.
-Call for prices, available dates/times of programs.
+Cost: $600, maybe more during peak periods.
+Field Trip Assistance may be available.
+Two Chaperones and the Educator are included in the price.
+Call for available dates/times of programs.

 Teacher Training is required for all simulated space missions.